SystemsBioinformatics/ecmtool/README.md

 ### Prerequisites
 * Download and install Python.
 Ecmtool is compatible with python 3.x.
 Ensure both python and its package manager _pip_ are added to your PATH environment variable.
 If this last step is omitted, an error like the following will be thrown when you try to run python: `’python’ is not recognized as an internal or external command [..]`.
 * Download and install Java.
+Make sure you have a 64bit version; you can check this with `java -version`.
+Otherwise, you might get an error `Invalid maximum heap size`.

 ## Mode 1: standalone command line tool
 In this mode, you can call ecmtool like a normal program from your command line.
 It reads metabolic networks in the SBML format, and writes resulting ECMs into a CSV file for later analysis.
 Most researchers will use this method.
 For running ecmtool on computing clusters efficiently, see the Advanced Usage section in this readme.